 Yes.
 You really can buy powered eggs.
 Like powdered milk, powdered eggs don’t taste like the real thing.
 Still, they have an impressive shelf life and some products will last for around 15 years.

 While the flavor of the eggs might not be ideal, you’re still getting plenty of nutrients.
 Plus, the eggs work well as a recipe ingredient.
 The difference in flavor shouldn’t be very noticeable in most recipes.

-Protein powdered often lasts just as long as powdered milk.
+Protein powder often lasts just as long as powdered milk.
 The powder can then be mixed with milk or even water to give you a protein boost.
 Many brands also contain plenty of important nutrients.

 Creating a drink isn’t the only way to use protein powder either.
 You can also use it in a variety of recipes, including baked foods.
 This is a powerful trick that makes it easy to increase your nutrient intake.

 Pemmican is a traditional survival food.
 If it’s well made and stored correctly, then it can last around 50 years.
 It is made from berry powder, animal fat, and powdered lean meats.
 This makes it one of the few meat-based foods that lasts for a long time.